DNA: Structure + Replication

 Nitrogenous bases are made of what?
 How does this help bonding?

-hydrogen bonds are weak attractions between a hydrogen atom bonded to an electronegative atom like oxygen or nitrogen.
+Helps bonding because bases form hydrogen bonds with each other to pair up.
+Hydrogen bonds are weak attractions between a hydrogen atom bonded to an electronegative atom like oxygen or nitrogen.

-(electronegative meaning measure of atom’s ability to attract and hold onto electrons in a chemical bond — oxygen is highly electronegative — strong tendency to attract electrons towards itself in a chemical bond)
+(Electronegative meaning measure of atom’s ability to attract and hold onto electrons in a chemical bond — oxygen is highly electronegative — strong tendency to attract electrons towards itself in a chemical bond)

 Nitrogenous Bases | BioNinja